zenoss/ZenPacks.zenoss.LinuxMonitor/README.rst

 2.2.7

-- Allow for restricted dmesg access in Debian9.
-(ZPS-1933)
+- Allow for restricted dmesg access in Debian 9 and SUSE 12.
+(ZPS-1933, ZPS-550)

 2.2.6